-- 7. Explore the I Want You!
-World War I Posters Curator Gallery.
-In recognition of this important event in history, the GRPM has selected posters from its Collections that demonstrate important issues at the heart of the war efforts. - a.
+- b.
+What was the name of President Herbert Hoover's pet dog shown in this signed photograph? - 7.
+Explore the WWI & WWII Propaganda Teacher Gallery.
+In recognition of these important events in history, the GRPM has selected posters from its Collections that demonstrate important issues at the heart of the war efforts. - a.
 Soldiers in Europe struggled with starvation and food shortages, so food was shipped over from the United States.
 To support this effort and make sure the supply of food was strong, all Americans were asked to reduce their personal food consumption, especially meat, wheat, and fatty foods that could be shipped overseas easily. - b.
-The importance of conserving food was communicated in many WWI propaganda posters.
+The importance of conserving food was communicated in many World War propaganda posters.
 Search through the gallery and find examples of 3 different kinds of food shown in the posters.

 Many correct answers, including grain, corn, bananas, grapes, cauliflower, radishes, carrots, fish, donuts, pie, bread, peaches, corn syrup, corn starch, corn oil, soup, potatoes, tomatoes, peas c.
 These posters were also designed to inspire patriotism.
 Patriotism is defined as strong support for your country.
 Find 3 examples of American patriotism symbolized in these posters.
 Hint: Look for colors and images that symbolize America, such as our flag.

-Many correct answers, including: Red/white/blue colors used in posters, Uncle Sam's hat with blue/white stars, American flags, bald eagle, Liberty, Statue of liberty, liberty bell 9.
-Examine this Suit of Armor with Chain Mail and Sword made around 500 years ago!
+Many correct answers, including: Red/white/blue colors used in posters, Uncle Sam's hat with blue/white stars, American flags, bald eagle, Liberty, Statue of liberty, liberty bell

+9. Examine this Suit of Armor with Chain Mail and Sword made around 500 years ago!

 In which European country was this artifact created?
 How heavy was this full suit of armor?

-Germany 50 pounds 10.
-Look at this lava medallion artifact.
+Germany 50 pounds

+10. Look at this lava medallion artifact.

 The lava in this medallion came from which famous volcano?
-Mount Vesuvius, Italy b.
-What was the date of this volcano's last eruption?
-1944, during World War II 11.
-Check out the Berlin Wall section (accession #1991.16.1) which is located near the entrance of the GRPM.
+Mount Vesuvius, Italy

+1944, during World War II

+11. Check out the Berlin Wall section (accession #1991.16.1) which is located near the entrance of the GRPM.
 The Berlin Wall divided the city of Berlin into two sections: East and West Berlin.

 The Berlin Wall stood for years.
-Who purchased this section of the Berlin Wall and donated it to the GRPM? c.
-28 Fred Meijer
+Who purchased this section of the Berlin Wall and donated it to the GRPM?

+Fred Meijer